phortx/Raspberry-Pi-Setup-Guide/README.md

 4. Enter `0700` for partition type.
 5. Type `n` again and `2` for the second partition on the drive, and then press `ENTER` twice to accept the default first and last sector.
 This time the partition type code is `8300`.
 6. Write the partition table and exit by typing `w`.
-7. Now create a FAT filesystem: `mkfs.vfat /dev/diskXs1` and mount the new boot partition via `mkdir boot && sudo mount /dev/diskXs1 boot`
+7. Now create a FAT filesystem: `sudo newfs_exfat /dev/diskXs1` and mount the new boot partition via `mkdir boot && sudo mount -t exfat /dev/diskXs1 boot`
-8. Also create the ext4 filesystem for the root partition: `mkfs.ext4 /dev/diskXs2` and mount it:
-   `mkdir root && sudo mount /dev/diskXs2 root`
+8. Also create the ext4 filesystem for the root partition: `sudo /usr/local/opt/e2fsprogs/sbin/mkfs.ext2 /dev/diskXs2` and mount it: `mkdir root && sudo mount -t ??? /dev/diskXs2 root` (doesnt work yet)

 ### 1.2.
 Download the image from the website